 Published on April 29th, 2017 | by Bobby Mathews0

-Stealing the Territory: How RON GARVIN & BOB ROOP Led a Wrestlers’ Rebellion
+Stealing the Wrestling Title: How RON GARVIN & BOB ROOP Led a Rebellion

-Ronnie Garvin hadn’t shown up to TV.
-The man with the hands of stone had defeated Alexis Smirnoff the night before to win the top title in Knoxville–the NWA Southeastern heavyweight title.
+June 2, 1979, Ron Garvin hadn’t shown up to TV.
+The man with the hands of stone had defeated Alexis Smirnoff the night before to win the top wrestling title in Knoxville–the NWA Southeastern heavyweight title.
 But he was nowhere to be found.
 Calls to his house went unanswered.
 He was simply gone.

-The only problem: Garvin still had the Southeastern title belt.
+The only problem: Ron Garvin still had the Southeastern Wrestling title belt.

-The four wrestlers were top stars in the Knoxville promotion, which ran events in east Tennessee, including in Chattanooga, Johnson City, Kingsport, and southeastern Kentucky.
+Ron Garvin, Bob Room, Malenko and Bob Orton were top stars in the Knoxville promotion, which ran events in East Tennessee, including in Chattanooga, Johnson City, Kingsport, and southeastern Kentucky.
 On their days off, they’d hang out in Roop’s apartment, watching TV, drinking beer, and talking about the business.

 The seed was planted.
 Unable to trust the man who hired him, Roop’s discontent grew.
-Eventually, he asked the other wrestlers with whom he was close a fateful question:
+Eventually, he asked the other wrestlers, including Ron Garvin, with whom he was close a fateful question:

 “Why don’t we take the territory from him?”